guybushnell/python/Graphics/README.md

 ## starburst1.py

 Draws a simple fan of yellow lines from a centre-point outwards in a circle.
-Wait for keypress, then draw a slighly different image in which the radius of the fan decreases as it rotates.
+Wait for keypress, then draw a slightly different image in which the radius of the fan decreases as it rotates.

 ## starburst2.py

-Demonstrates the use of simple **recursion** to acheive a complex result.
+Demonstrates the use of simple **recursion** to achieve a complex result.
 Recursion is when a function calls itself and is a very powerful technique but can be a bit tricky to debug.

 Keywords: `recursion` `call-depth`